InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 errors for the entire target.
 The `set -e` in shell blocks makes them fail on first error.

+\begin{calloutbox}[Error Handling: Fail Fast by Default] Most targets should fail immediately on error.
+Use \texttt{-} only for cleanup operations where failure is acceptable:

+\textbf{Good use:} \texttt{-docker rm container-name} (container might not exist)

+\textbf{Bad use:} \texttt{-./scripts/deploy.sh} (you want to know if deployment fails!)

+Using \texttt{.IGNORE} is almost always wrong—it hides real problems.
+If you're tempted to use it, you probably need better error handling in your scripts.

+Default to failing fast and loud.
+Your future self will thank you when errors are caught immediately rather than silently ignored.
+\end{calloutbox}

 ### Validation Checks

 Build validation directly into your workflows: